-C. SECURITY ALERTS AND OTHER EMERGENCY INFORMATION
+C. TIMELY WARNINGS AND EMERGENCY NOTIFICATIONS

-Security Alerts are warnings issued by the Academy (typically by the Director of Security and Safety or Emergency Management Team) immediately upon confirming a significant emergency or dangerous on-campus situation that involves an immediate threat to the health or safety of students or employees and gathering sufficient information to issue a Security Alert.
+Security Alerts are warnings issued by the Academy of Art (typically by the Director of Security and Safety or Emergency Management Team) immediately upon confirming a significant emergency or dangerous oncampus situation that involves an immediate threat to the health or safety of students or employees and gathering sufficient information to issue a Security Alert.
 The intent of a Security Alert is to caution the campus community about immediate threats, thereby enabling community members to take precautions to protect themselves.
-Therefore, a public warning may not be issued if we determine in the exercise of professional judgment that it will compromise efforts to assist the victim, or hinder the response by any investigating agency.
+Therefore, a public warning may not be issued if we determine in the exercise of professional judgment that it will compromise efforts to assist the victim or hinder the response by any investigating agency.